jakovmitrovski/terraform-angular-deployment-template/README.md

   - When available, issue a certificate for the domain name of the webapp and add `AWS_CERTIFICATE_ARN` with the value of the certificate arn.
 A certificate can be issued from the [AWS Certificate Manager](https://console.aws.amazon.com/acm/home?region=us-east-1#/) by clicking on `General` tab and then `Edit` and then `Request a certificate` when browsing the created cloudfront distribution.
 - Click on the `Variables` tab and `New repository variable`
   - Add `AWS_REGION` with the value of the region this webapp should be deployed -> Make sure it is the same region used for the backend and for the infrastructure.
 For Frankfurt, it is `eu-central-1`.
-  - Add `AWS_PROFILE_NAME` with the value of the profile name you used to configure the aws cli.
-Usually can be afillix.'
   - Add `APP_NAME` with the value of the name of the webapp.
   - When available, add `DOMAIN_NAME` with the value of the domain name of the webapp.